 I have.
 And that’s the same way I feel watching completely unsuspecting candidates click that “apply” button.
 They wouldn’t do it knowing what’s waiting for them, would it?

 I find that a surprisingly high number of recruiters doesn’t seem to know exactly how much time it takes to apply to their company.
-It’s natural to forget, after a while, what they had been to while securing their current position (and those working in an RPO may not have gone through any of it with the company they represent), but there’s no reason not to run a quick test as a reminder.
+It’s natural to forget, after a while, what they had been through while securing their current position.
+Those working in an RPO may not have gone through any of it with the company they represent at all.
+Still, there’s no reason not to run a quick test as a reminder.

 The truth is you may not be able to simply replace one ATS for a new one.
 It may not be your decision or it may not be a decision that you’re able to make right here and now.
 But there’s a couple of ways to ensure a decent candidate experience that don’t involve big changes.

-I remember working on a system so old, it was no longer available for new clients to purchase.
-Somehow my employer was able to keep their existing deal while they were looking for a new solution (a process they started before I joined and finished – if at all, I’m not sure – after I left).
-Surprisingly, the candidates loved the system and so did I. As it turned out, while functionality available to system users was limited, candidates only needed a couple of minutes to apply for a role on their mobile phone.
+I remember working on a system so old, it was no longer available for new clients to buy.
+Somehow my employer was able to keep their existing deal while they were looking for a new solution.
+Surprisingly, the candidates loved the system and I did too.
+As it turned out, while functionality available to system users was limited, candidates only needed a couple of minutes to apply for a role on their mobile phone.

 I would keep candidates equally informed if the news was bad.
-I’d tell themin order to submit their application they’ll need a CV and a good half an hour and in some cases, they may want to check their school and university grades as we may ask about those too.
+I’d tell them that in order to submit their application they’ll need a CV and a good half an hour and in some cases, they may want to check their school and university grades as we may ask about those too.

 We’re all busy people and a recruitment process is a massive undertaking from a cadidate perspective.
 Which is why you need to be transparent about just how much time it takes to apply (and to interview, and to wait for feedback, and to receice an offer…) at your company.
 You don’t want people to start filling in the form only to abandon it halfway through.